 Club or organization presentations

 A CARE team member is available to provide presentations to your club or organization based on the club or organization’s needs and desire for more information.
 Contact a CARE team member if you or your club or organization would like more information about:

 - Questions to consider before submitting a CARE report

 Are you concerned about a friend?
 Not sure how to initiate the conversation with him or her?
 Below are a few suggestions that may help you in telling this student about the resources available to him or her on campus.

 - “I can’t help but notice that you [list behaviors or concerns].
 Have you talked with anyone about this?”

 - “Do you have anyone on campus that you think could be really helpful to you right now?”

 - “Let’s submit a CARE report so a CARE team member can let us know how to work through these challenges.”

 - “Who else on campus knows what you’ve been going through?”

-- “Let’s go talk to Erin together so we can get your connected to a few resources”
+- “Let’s go talk to a CARE team member together so we can get you connected to a few resources.”